bhavesh0009/NFO_dashboard_backend/README.md

 ## Data Processing

-The pipeline handles two main types of financial instruments in a unified storage system:
+The pipeline handles three main types of financial instruments in a unified storage system:

 1. **Futures Tokens**
    - Filters FUTSTK instruments from NFO segment